 It’s been a while but the 2018 Giro d’Italia will be visiting the Gran Sasso again after a long hiatus.
-In the past, first riders at the peak in Abruzzo were Marco Pantani (1999), John Carlsen (1989), Franco Chioccioli (1985) and Vicente López Carril (1971).
+In the past, first riders at the massif in Abruzzo were Marco Pantani (1999), John Carlsen (1989), Franco Chioccioli (1985) and Vicente López Carril (1971).

 The full name of the mountain range is Gran Sasso d’Italia, which is appropriate as it means Great Stone of Italy.
 The Gran Sasso is dominated by three peaks: Corno Grande, Corno Piccolo and Pizzo Intermesoli.
 At 2,912 metres, Corno Grande is the highest peak in the Apennines.

 Arguably, the last climb begins at the foot of the Calascio climb, with 47 kilometres remaining.
-After moving through the village the route remains on the flat for some 5 kilometres and then it goes back up again.
-By now, the riders are on the final ascent to the Gran Sasso.
-The finish is at an altitude of 2,135 metres, which is almost enough for the Cima Coppi, the highest peak of the Giro d’Italia.
-But, not quite.
-The Finestre is crested in stage 19 and peaks at 2,178 metres.
+After moving through the village the route remains on the flat for 5.6 kilometres and then it goes back up again.
+By now, the riders are on the final ascent to the Campo Imperatore (“Emperor’s Field”) of the Gran Sasso.
+This is the largest plateau of the Apennine ridge.

 Giro d’Italia 2018 stage 9: Route maps, height profiles, and more

 Click on the images to zoom.